pelwees/ServiceNowDocs/markdown/security-management/get-IP-from-CI-activity.md

 ---
 title: Get IP from CI activity
 description: This workflow activity determines the IPV4 address associated with a configuration item \(CI\).
+description: The Get IP from CI flow activity gathers the IP address from configuration items \(CIs\) to use in the flow.
 locale: en-US
 release: australia
 topic_type: reference